LizardFS

 LizardFS is an open source distributed file system that is POSIX-compliant and licensed under GPLv3.
 It was released in 2013 as fork of MooseFS.
-LizardFS is also offering a paid Technical Support (Standard, Enterprise and Enterprise Plus) with possibility of configurating and setting up the cluster and active cluster monitoring.
+LizardFS is also offering a paid technical support (Standard, Enterprise and Enterprise Plus) with possibility of configurating and setting up the cluster and active cluster monitoring.

 LizardFS is a distributed, scalable and fault-tolerant file system.
-The file system is designed so that it is possible to add more disks and servers “on the fly”, without the need for any server reboots or shut-downs.
+The file system is designed so that it is possible to add more disks and servers “on the fly”, without the need for any server reboots or shutdowns.

 Description

 LizardFS makes files secure by keeping all the data in multiple replicas spread over the available servers.
 This storage is presented to the end-user as a single logical namespace.
 It can also be used to build space-efficient storage because it is designed to run on commodity hardware.
 It has applications in multiple fields and is used by institutions in finance, telecommunications, medicine, education, post-production, game development, cloud hosting services, and others.